mfazza/anagramma/README.md

 I also spent a lot of time dealing with Heroku's hosting issues.
 I wanted to use environment variables for my credentials, but Heroku doesn't have a plugin for MongoDB Atlas -they do have one for mLab.
 I figured that out and now everything works smoothly.

-I still wanted to provide a way to run the app locally, so in the end I had to expose my credentials -which I understand is the worst practice, but I would never do in a production environment.
-I created one just for the project and it's safe to share.
-Another option would be to containerize the application and I might still do it in the future.

 ## What I would do different in a production environment

-* First of all, credentials.
-This project does demonstrate the solution of using environment variables from the server (end users are oblivious to the credentials).
-Again, I just wanted to make sure others could run it locally too.

 * One of the tests expects the wrong output.
-Here I modified it myself.
+It works sometimes and sometimes it doesn't.
+The reason why: Ruby is synchronous, and if the server/db stalls a little bit, there's a chance one of the assertion will be made before the last word is inserted.
+Here I can modify the test myself.
 Professionally, I would reach out to whoever wrote the test to make sure I didn't miss anything in the assertion.

 * I might not have chosen the tech stack I chose.
 Here, in isolation, I chose the tech stack by myself.
 At a professional setting I would never do that.
 I would leverage the knowledge of the team, and their ideas.
 We would reach a decision together.

 * I would work in sprints.
 I worked through an entire week and did this.
 Sure, I had a little scrum board to organize myself.
-At the same time
+The process is different though.

 * I would reach out for help in writing some of the promises.
-Some of the asynchronous calls really bent my head when trying to debug it.
+I'm happy with the final model that I consistently used across all functions.
+At the same time, it took me quite some time to achieve it.
+Some of the asynchronous calls really bent my head when trying to debug it -especially when then involved multiple CRUD operations.
 I would have asked for help from someone who knows more about it.

 * I would write more tests.
+And more importantly, I would write them in JavaScript so I can take into account asynchronous quirks.

 ## Future Features